Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/294_two a half gamers session 22 - How to predict game performance What is Tilting Points secret Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 22 - How to predict game performance What is Tilting Points secret  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #22 - How to predict game performance?
 What is Tilting Point's secret? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/session-22_3b6856d0.png)